Sightful has canceled Spacetop G1 and says it will refund all preorder deposits.

 Sightful has emailed everyone who preordered Spacetop G1 to offer them a refund of their $100 deposit, and the company will no longer be shipping hardware at all, as it first confirmed to CNET.

-Instead, Sightful plans to build AR system software using Xreal Air 2 Ultra on Windows laptops with an NPU, meaning those with Qualcomm Snapdragon, Intel Core Ultra, or AMD Ryzen AI chipsets.
+Instead, Sightful plans to build AR system software for using Xreal Air 2 Ultra on Windows laptops with an NPU, meaning those with Qualcomm Snapdragon, Intel Core Ultra, or AMD Ryzen AI chipsets.

 This software will take the canceled hardware's name Spacetop, and continue the spatial computing concept of Spacetop OS.
 But rather than just spawning floating web browser windows, it will now spawn Windows applications from your laptop.